dannyboy-projects/Redemption_Trader/README.md

 This allows seamless migration from development (simulation) to live trading - assuming the parent classes have been built correctly and with mirrored method names and attributes.

+### Pipband Strategy
+**Basic Premise**

+Essentially, around market opens it is believed that prices move more predctably around whole numbers e.g. 128.0000.
+This 'law of round numbers' or perhaps 'lore of round numbers' could be attributed to traders being more likely to fill orders around price levels that are easoer to type in, or perform mental aritmetic with.
+Coupled with daily increased volume at market opens around the world the pipband strategy aims to exploit these daily patterns - if they exist.

+**First Steps**

+Pullling